 Introduction to Unix

-Unix was first developed in 1969 at Bell Labs, a division of AT&T at the time.
-Many modern operating systems are derived from Unix.
+Unix was first developed in 1969 at Bell Labs, a division of AT&T at the time, to be an operating system for programmers.

-Files on a Unix system are kept in "directories" instead of "folders", but the file system structure is the same.
+Files on a Unix system are kept in "directories" instead of "folders", but the file system organization is the similar to the structure on a PC or a Mac.
 Directories are organized in a tree structure, just as folders are on a personal computer.
 Every directory has one parent directory and can have multiple subdirectories.
 You can organize your files by creating directories and storing files in them appropriately.

 You can read more about how to create and navigate Unix directory structures in the section "Unix directory structures".